dilevin/computer-graphics-csc317/README.md

 | 12   | Second In-Class Test December 3rd

 ## Quizzes
 There will be 4 online quizzes available through Quercus.
-There is no due date for these quizzes just that they must be completed by the end of the term (December 3rd).
-Quiz content will be related to the preceeding assignments.
+Each quiz will cover the content of two assignments each, from assignment 1 to assignment 8.
+Each quiz will go live after the respective topics are covered in class and must be completed on Quercus by the end of the term (December 3rd).

 [Academic Honesty (required reading)](#academic-honesty)